goblinkingdev/deer-social/README.md

-# deer-social-ayla
+# deer-social

 This is a soft fork of [deer.social](https://github.com/a-viv-a/deer-social), which is a soft fork of [social app](https://github.com/bluesky-social/social-app).

-Sorry for the branding being mostly unchanged, I'm not good at coming up with names.
+Sorry for the branding being mostly unchanged

 Get the app itself: